An Institutional Priority

 A new home for computer science

-At 3,000m2, with a glazed, front elevation, the new BCB integrates teaching and research, delivering a stimulating environment for staff and students and group and project work.
+At 3,000m2, with a glazed, front elevation, the new Computer Science building integrates teaching and research, delivering a stimulating environment for staff and students and group and project work.

 Major Lecture Theatres